Police Review Panel

 Emily Gunston has been deputy legal director at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs since August 2018.
 She directs and supervises all of the committee’s criminal legal system reform work.
 She is responsible for significant cases and matters related to police accountability, prison conditions, parole and compassionate release, and the criminalization of poverty.
 Her work in this area includes individual and class action litigation, as well as policy, regulatory and legislative initiatives to mitigate the harshest conditions of confinement and reduce unnecessary and discriminatory contact with the criminal system and its effects.

 Gunston was a public defender in Contra Costa County, Calif., from 2001-2009.
 She received her JD from the University of California, Berkeley in 2001 and a bachelor’s of arts degree from University of Maryland, College Park.
-In 2013, she was awarded the Attorney General’s John Marshall Award for her work to reform the New Orleans Police Department.
-In 2015, she received the Distinguished Service Award from the assistant attorney general for civil rights for her work leading the investigation and consent decree negotiation regarding the Cleveland Division of Police.

-Tom Petrowski is a consultant, practicing attorney and a visiting assistant professor in the School of Criminology, Criminal Justice and Strategic Studies at Tarleton State University.
+Tom Petrowski is a consultant, practicing attorney and visiting assistant professor in the School of Criminology, Criminal Justice and Strategic Studies at Tarleton State University.
 He is currently assistant special master to the U.S. District Court in Puerto Rico, supporting the U.S. Department of Justice consent decree against the Puerto Rican Police Department.

 In 2018, Petrowski retired from the FBI after 23 years of diverse service.
 He spent about half of his career in the FBI Legal Program.
-He was assigned to the Legal Instruction Unit at the FBI Academy in Quantico, Va., where he was the primary use-of-force legal instructor and taught law to new agent trainees, FBI employees attending in-service training and state and local law enforcement managers and officers attending the National Academy and other specialized legal instruction.
-He then spent three years as the associate division counsel before returning to operational management.
-At the time of his retirement, he had served as the chief division counsel in the Dallas FBI Field Office for approximately five years.
-As a division counsel he provided legal counsel on all criminal and national security programs, policy compliance and internal/administrative and legal training matters.
-In 2016, he received the Manuel J. Gonzalez Ethics Award, the FBI’s highest award for ethics, presented annually to one of the bureau’s 35,000-plus employees.
+He was assigned to the Legal Instruction Unit at the FBI Academy in Quantico, Virginia, where he was the primary use-of-force legal instructor and taught law to new agent trainees, FBI employees attending in-service training and state and local law enforcement managers and officers attending the National Academy and other specialized legal instruction.

 Petrowski started his government service as a U.S. Army officer and served exclusively in Special Forces, initially as a Special Forces operator and later as a JAG officer assigned to Special Forces.
 He deployed to Africa, the Middle East, Southwest Asia, Central America and Haiti.
 After leaving active duty and before entering the FBI, he practiced corporate law in Boston and taught at Northeastern University.